yuandong0504/cmr/rfc/RFC-0001-scat10-event-as-message.md

 for integrating future I/O systems (e.g. epoll, io_uring)
 under the same architectural rules.

+## Reference Implementation

+A reference implementation is provided at:

+`rfc/implementations/scat10/`

+This implementation is normative for RFC-0001.

 ## Related Work

 - SCAT series roadmap